johyexson/Cyclistic_BikeShare_Analysis/README.md

 - Removed missing values and duplicate rows
 - Filtered out dirty data irrelevant to the analysis
 - Converted data types
-- Carried out statistical calculations
+- Carried out statistical calculations to answer the business task
-- Plotted graphs for visualization
-- Exported file in order to create better visualization in Tableau
+- Exported file in order to create a dashboard for data visualization in Tableau
 # Graphs
 The results at a glance.